 Toast the Bread

-There are several ways to toast bread, but I highly recommend using the oven for this goat cheese toast recipe.
-You’re able to use thicker slices of toast that wouldn’t otherwise fit in a standard toaster and allows you to brush both sides of toast with oil for the ultimate golden crunch.
+There are several ways to toast bread, but I highly recommend using the oven or a skillet for this goat cheese toast recipe.
+You’re able to use thicker slices of toast that wouldn’t otherwise fit in a standard toaster and allows you to brush both sides of bread with oil or butter for the ultimate golden crunch.

-So, lightly brush olive oil on both sides of the bread slices and season one side to taste with a pinch of salt and black pepper.
-Toast in the oven for 8-10 minutes, flipping halfway through.
+Lightly brush olive oil or softened butter on both sides of the bread slices and season one side to taste with a pinch of salt and black pepper.
+Toast in the oven for 8-10 minutes, or in a skillet for 4-5 minutes, flipping halfway through.

 Cook the egg for 3-4 minutes before removing with a slotted spoon.
 I recommend transferring to a paper towel to gently pat dry if there’s excess water.
 Then, place it directly on top of the toast.
 Continue until all eggs are poached.